Moments of Love

-Moments of Love is a 2006 Philippine romance film directed by Mark Reyes.
+Moments of Love is a 2006 Philippine romance film directed by Mark Reyes from a screenplay written by Gina Marissa Tagasa, based on an original story by the film's producer, Annette Gozon-Abrogar.
 The film stars Dingdong Dantes, Iza Calzado and Karylle.
-The movie was produced by GMA Pictures.

 Plot

 Marco (Dingdong), a photographer, along with his sister (Isabel) and their cousin Duke (Jojo) are on a vacation in an old sleepy town.
 While strolling around town a mysterious woman is hit by a van while trying to save Marco's life.
 He visits the woman and is drawn to her granddaughter Lianne (Karylle).
 Marco and Lianne start to develop a relationship but recent events cause Marco to be withdrawn.
 He suddenly finds himself haunted by a deep feeling of loneliness.

 His yearning leads to a telephone conversation with Divina (Iza), the daughter of a haciendero.
 They find solace in each other.
 Divina lives in the past (1957) while Marco lives in the present (2006).